 Chester Street is a smart Victorian street in Edinburgh's sought after West End.
 The buildings are very impressive and the streets are wide and elegant.
 It takes less than 10 minutes to walk to Princes Street from here and nearby you'll find charming William Street which has lovely range of independent boutiques, cafes and pubs.
 You can walk anywhere in central Edinburgh easily from here and the tram is very close by too.
 Supermarkets are available on Shandwick Place and Haymarket.
 During the Edinburgh Festival, this home is well located for The Book Festival and The Usher Hall, Traverse and Lyceum.
 It's also easy to walk to The Grassmarket with the added advantage of not having to walk up the New Town hills.
 The Gallery of Modern Art is a short walk away too as is picturesque Dean Village.

-Chester Street is a stylish and very spacious home with is luxuriously appointed.
+Chester Street is a stylish and very spacious home which is luxuriously appointed.
 There are white walls, plantation shutters and beautiful oak chevron flooring.
 The living space is a lovely large room with comfy leather sofas, a TV with Netflix, a dining table to seat six and a beautiful kitchen which is well-equipped for guests who want to cook and dine at home.